Driver Humphrey Fackerell

 The rotation system helped prevent complete physical and mental exhaustion, but the constant dangers of trench life meant there was rarely any true respite.

-On 13 April 1916, Humphrey and his brigade arrived at Borre to be billeted.
+On 13 April 1916, Humphrey and his brigade arrived at Bonne to be billeted.
 Billets were temporary accommodations for the soldiers to rest while stationed behind the front lines.
 The French civilians would provide farmhouses, barns, and halls or whatever was available.
-A Lieutenant Doughty arrived to be billeted in Borre the following night.
+A Lieutenant Doughty arrived to be billeted in Bonne the following night.
 The Lieutenant's diary at the time spoke of now being in the war zone and of the knee-deep mud that was the road in Borre.
 Every available cottage was a billet for the soldiers.
 On the night of 14 April, the sounds of the guns were audible and lit up the night sky with their firing.

-RANK CHANGE TO DRIVER
+RANK CHANGE TO DRIVER APRIL 1916

 Two days after arriving, Humphrey's rank was changed from Gunner to Driver.
 Humphrey's new job as Driver in an ammunition column was to move the artillery ammunition from the third line supply depot to the Front, the first line.
-The drivers drove the horse teams pulling the guns and ammunition, which was made extra dangerous by combining horses that are naturally sensitive to all forms of artillery while carrying loads of live ammunition.
+The drivers drove the horse teams pulling the guns and ammunition, which was made extra dangerous by combining horses that are naturally sensitive to all forms of artillery while carrying loads of live ammunition

-In May 1916, orders were received the reorganise the Brigades and divisional ammunition columns.
-Humphrey was taken on strength to the Divisional Ammunition Column.
 Reorganising the brigade ammunition columns into the Divisional Ammunition Column, rather than having them run as separate entities to each other, gave them greater flexibility in supplying the ammunition to the guns.
 It was reported that the batteries were satisfied with the communication with the Divisional Ammunition Column, and the supply was running smoothly, along with the wagons arriving regularly.

-DISCIPLINED JULY 1916
+DISCIPLINED JULY & AUGUST 1916

 In July, Humphrey appeared to have lost his enthusiasm for the war.
 He was disciplined for ill-treating a horse.
 He received three days of punishment of heavy labouring duties The following month, he was disciplined for "Conduct to the prejudice of good order and military discipline."
 This time he was given 14 days of hard labour.